 3. Storm Damage

-Fungus on your trees will be visible in mushroom-like spores and soft bark.
-If fungus has not been recognized and treated in time, the damage to the health of your tree may be severe.
+Fungus on your trees will be visible in mushroom-like spores and soft bark, especially near the base of the tree or the roots.
+If fungus is not recognized and treated in time, the damage to the health of your tree may be severe.

 5. Odd Shape